nuclio/nuclio-sdk/hack/k8s/install/scratch/README.md

-# Installing Kubernetes from scratch on Ubuntu
+# Installing Kubernetes from scratch with kubeadm on Ubuntu

 This document will guide you through setting up a Kubernetes cluster capable of receiving nuclio functions.
 On top of vanilla kubernetes you'll install:
 * Weave CNI + a plugin to support `HostPort`